sergei-kruchinin/auth-service/README.md

     GET /auth/yandex/by_code.html
     ```

-    to get a html page with link to yandex oauth page with yor yandex client id (YOUR_YANDEX_ID).
+    to get a html page with link to yandex oauth page with your yandex client id (YOUR_YANDEX_ID).
-    After granting authentication on yandex page it will redirect your to page
+    After granting authentication on yandex page it will redirect you to page
     `/auth/yandex/callback?code=your_auth_code`
     which gives you auth token.
 If it's the first authorization user will be crated automatically.